 You can also transfer the leftovers to an airtight container, if you want to bring it to lunch the next day.

 Either way, your leftovers will keep for 2-3 days in the fridge, depending on when you made the chili.
 If the chili sat for a couple of days, then the Chili Pie will last around 2 days.
 If you made this the day after making the chili, 3 days is safe.

 To reheat leftovers that stored in the pie pan, pull it out of the fridge and let it sit for about half an hour, then bake at 350F for 15-20 minutes, until it’s warmed through.
 You can also dish the leftovers onto a microwave safe plate and heat for 60-90 seconds on high.

 - Preheat the oven to 350F.

-- Spread the mashed potatoes over the top of the chili, and bake for 30 minutes.
+- Spread the cauliflower mashed potatoes over the top of the chili, and bake for 30 minutes.
 Let the chili pie sit for 10-15 minutes before serving.
 Sprinkle on the green onions just before serving.

 - The prep time is the time it takes to make the Cauliflower Mashed Potatoes.